 Adventures from the Book of Virtues is a creative PBS animated series dedicated to teaching virtues to kids, with great animation and cool characters.
-Apparently, it's been so obscure in the past few years that people seem to forget it, even after being taken off the air...and yet, it's quite popular with the animation industry and the production company behind it stillpromotes it today.note Well, I think the show being quietly forgotten by some kids was due to PBS's Invisible Advertising that only put it on their primetime and Sunday morning schedules.
+Apparently, it's been so obscure in the past few years that people seem to forget it, even after being taken off the air...and yet, it's quite popular with the animation industry and the production company behind it stillpromotes it today.note One assumed reason why the show was quietly forgotten by some viewers was due to PBS's Invisible Advertising that only put it on their primetime and Sunday morning schedules.

 Birdz.
 Completely impossible to find outside YouTube.
 But it was a good show from the twilight of CBS' Saturday Morning Cartoon era and it got screwed over massively.
 Enjoy the characters and the writing that manages to offer morals without beating them over your head or shoehorning them in.

 Blazing Dragons, a wonderfully funny and clever show that was cursed by a late-night time slot in the United States.
-I stayed up to watch it every night, though.
+Some viewers stayed up to watch it every night, though.

 Bobby's World was a show on FOX Kids that has very little recognition anywhere despite its hilarity.